 2018 Recipients; Women: Erica Rieder Men: Byron Spriggs

 Jerry Kruk Memorial Scholarship - $1,000

 Jerry was a long time member of the Manitoba Hockey Hall of Fame Board of Directors prior to losing his battle with cancer in 2012.
 Jerry played his youth hockey in Winnipeg's north end and was a member of the last Winnipeg based team to win the Memorial Cup, the 1957 Winnipeg Braves.
 Jerry went on to graduate from the University of Manitoba with a degree in Engineering.
-He was a great contributor to the Winnipeg business community through his association with Intercity Gas Company and latterly as the CEO of CAA Manitoba.
+He was a great contributor to the Winnipeg business community through his association with Intercity Gas Company and later as the CEO of CAA Manitoba.

 Application form for Jerry Kruk Scholarship ... click here

 The Manitoba Hockey Hall of Fame is a sponsor of the Ken Friar Nicolson Award.
 This award is named in honor of long time CJOB radio Winnipeg Jets play-by-play broadcaster Ken Nicolson, who was a tremendous supporter of high school hockey and served on the organization committee for the first two provincial high school championships.
 The Manitoba Hockey Hall of Fame presents a $1,000 scholarship to a high school hockey player who is recognized for a combination of excellence in athletics, academics, and community service.